 Founder Richard Rizk knows exactly how insurers think having previously served as an insurance defense and coverage attorney.
 To date, he has resolved more than $15 million in claims.
-Our licensed attorneys have years of experience representing clients who have been wronged by insurance companies.
+Our licensed LTD attorneys in Vancouver, Washington have years of experience representing clients who have been wronged by insurance companies.
 We know why claims often get denied and look forward to helping you throughout the legal process.

 Our legal team needs to review your situation to determine whether you are eligible for benefits.
 This includes reviewing what is covered and not covered in your long-term disability (LTD) policy.
 Our consultations are completely free and confidential and come with no risk or obligation to hire us.

 Eligibility requires having a significant medical condition that makes you unable to perform your work duties.
 Some medical conditions that may qualify you for long-term disability benefits could include:

 - Depression, anxiety and panic disorders

 - Fibromyalgia and chronic pain